pinecone-io/tse-challenge/README.md

 When you're ready, let us know and we'll schedule it for review.
 Make sure you add the URL to your deployed notebook!

-We review submissions once a week.
-You'll hear back from us no matter what by the end of the _following_ week, possibly sooner if you submit early in the week.
+We review submissions several times a week.
+You'll hear back from us no matter what no later than the end of the _following_ week, but probably sooner if you submit early in the week.